RTEMS/rtems-docs/c_user/region_manager.rst

   wait before returning with an error status code.

-If the task waits for the segment, then it is placed in the region’s task wait queue in either FIFO or task priority order.
+If the task waits for the segment, then it is placed in the region's task wait queue in either FIFO or task priority order.
 All tasks waiting on a region are returned an error when the message queue is deleted.